Alcathoe bat: Ecology and behaviour

 In Saxony-Anhalt, the species forages deep in valleys when temperatures are above 10 °C, but on warmer slopes or rocky areas when it is colder.
 There, M. alcathoe is relatively easy to capture in August, because M. brandtii and M. mystacinus already start swarming in late July.
-Although there are some records of M. alcathoe in caves during the winter, it is also possible that animals spend the winter in tree cavities, and whether swarming behavior occurs in M. alcathoe is unclear.
+Although there are some records of M. alcathoe in caves during the winter, it is also possible that animals spend the winter in tree cavities, and whether swarming behaviour occurs in M. alcathoe is unclear.
 An animal found in a cave in Saxony-Anhalt in January was not sleeping deeply.
 Reproduction may also take place in caves, but pregnant females have been found as late as June.
 Relatively many juveniles are caught between July and September.
 In England, one individual of M. alcathoe was captured in 2003 (and identified at the time as M. brandtii) and again in 2009.
 Three individuals that were telemetrically tracked (in eastern France, Thuringia, and Baden-Württemberg, respectively) moved only 800 m, 935 m, and 1440 m from their night quarters; M. brandtii and M. mystacinus tend to move over longer distances.
-A study in Poland suggested frequent hybridization among M. alcathoe, M. brandtii, and M. mystacinus sharing the same swarming sites, probably attributable to male-biased sex ratios (1.7:1 in M. alcathoe), a polygynous mating system, and the high number of bats at swarming sites.
+A study in Poland suggested frequent hybridisation among M. alcathoe, M. brandtii, and M. mystacinus sharing the same swarming sites, probably attributable to male-biased sex ratios (1.7:1 in M. alcathoe), a polygynous mating system, and the high number of bats at swarming sites.
 M. alcathoe showed a particularly high proportion of hybrids, perhaps because it occurs at lower densities than the other two species.

 The following parasites have been recorded from Myotis alcathoe: